QtPyHammer-devs/QtPyHammer/CONTRIBUTING.md

  1. Talk to other programmers to see who can help you with your workload
  2. Make a branch to avoid conflicts with the master branch
  3. Name your branch something short that explains what changes you're making

-(Nagging a programmer to write documentation is OK, but only in small doses)